 An effective performance management process is the glue that holds a business together, helping employees to perform to their full potential.
 Gallup's research found that employees whose managers excel at performance management are more engaged than employees whose managers struggle with it.

 This employee engagement is crucial.
-Employees that feel a connection with their workplace are happier, healthier, and more loyal employees.
-Further research from Gallup discovered engaged teams were 17% more productive than those that lack this connection.
+Employees who connect with their work are happier, healthier, and more loyal.
+Further research from Gallup discovered engaged teams were 17% more productive than those that lacked this connection.

-However, this is not the only benefit.
-Effective performance management can positively impact other key metrics in an organisation, helping to create an inclusive, vibrant, and successful culture; a workplace where employees actively want to work.
+However, this employee motivation is one of many benefits.
+An effective performance management cycle can positively impact other key metrics in an organisation, helping to create an inclusive, vibrant, and successful culture — a workplace where employees actively want to work.
 Here are some of the additional benefits of getting performance management right:

-For nine years in a row, the Employee Retention Report has reported the number one reason why employees leave their jobs is due to a lack of career development.
-With effective performance management, which includes frequent conversations on development and career ambitions, employees can see clearly how they can get to where they want to go, encouraging them to stay with their current employer.
+For nine years in a row, the Employee Retention Report has reported that the number one reason employees leave their jobs is a lack of career development.
+With an effective performance management cycle, which includes frequent conversations on development and career ambitions, employees can see clearly how they can get to where they want to go, encouraging them to stay with their current employer.